Worship is what we do best!

 8:00 AM We use a more traditional service in a very traditional style of language.
 We don’t sing, but our organist joins us to provide music to help us appreciate the beauty of holiness.

 10:00 AM Though the service itself has ancient roots, the language is contemporary, we sing a wide variety of hymns and service music, and we acknowledge that people of all ages and conditions have a wide variety of needs.
-On any given Sunday you’ll find diaper bags, stuffed animals, knitting needles and wheelchairs.
+On any given Sunday in our pews you’ll find diaper bags, stuffed animals, knitting needles and wheelchairs.

 Noon A little more quiet, definitely more meditative, the late service is, surprisingly, our most diverse congregation.
 It is also, in many ways, our most intimate worship experience.
-Like at our early service, we don’t sing, but enjoy the accompaniment or our organist at moments of reflection.
+Like at our early service, we don’t sing, but enjoy the accompaniment of our organist at moments of reflection.